QualiSystemsLab/colony-end-sb-action/README.md

 ## Examples

-The following example demonstrates how to use this action in combination with [colony-start-sb-action](https://github.com/QualiSystemsLab/colony-start-sb-action) to run tests against some flask web application deployed inside a Colony sandbox:
+The following example demonstrates how to use this action in combination with [torque-start-sb-action](https://github.com/QualiTorque/torque-start-sb-action) to run tests against some flask web application deployed inside a Torque sandbox:

 ```yaml
 name: CI